phodal/awesome-iot/README.md

 * [arduino-mqtt](https://github.com/256dpi/arduino-mqtt) - MQTT library for Arduino based on the Eclipse Paho projects.
 * **[emqttd ★ 921 ⧗ 0](https://github.com/emqtt/emqttd)** - Erlang MQTT Broker
+* [Eclipse Paho MQTT C client](https://github.com/eclipse/paho.mqtt.c) - This code builds libraries which enable applications to connect to an MQTT broker to publish messages, and to subscribe to topics and receive published messages.
 * [ESP8266 MQTT ★ 440 ⧗ 0](https://github.com/tuanpmt/esp_mqtt) - MQTT client library for ESP8266 Soc
 * [Homie for ESP8266 ★ 115 ⧗ 1](https://github.com/marvinroger/homie-esp8266) - An Arduino for ESP8266 implementation of Homie, an MQTT convention for the IoT.
 * [Homie Server ★ 45 ⧗ 3](https://github.com/marvinroger/homie-server) - A Web server for Homie, an MQTT convention for the IoT.